The BARD Interview:

 Terry McGovern, bearded and fortyish, asks for silence and gets it.
-He adjusts his headphones and leans into the microphone.
+He adjusts his headphones, leans into the microphone, and work his craft on the highest quality studio speakers.
 His voice, as it does quite often, changes, now climbing up into a range more akin to Billy Barty than the one his listeners recognize.
 And, suddenly, the elves arrive.

 On this Friday morning in late December, Terry McGovern will be both elf and Andy Rooney, as well as Elvis and Woody Allen.
 He will play host to the inimitable, real-life Quentin Kopp, an ally in his quest to help push a bill through the California legislature to have bitter flavoring added to household chemicals in order to make them less attractive to curious children; he’ll display his concern for his fellow human beings even further by phoning frostbitten Fargo, North Dakota, to see if there is anything we can send (warm clothes, warm thoughts) to help them through the winter.

 He is in nearly constant motion, both mentally and physically, tossing off anecdotes and just plain funny lines at visitors and station staff members, ordering breakfast, rounding up partners for lunch, answering phone calls from reverent fans, finding time to make sure that each new visitor to the studio does not leave before having at least one moment to admire his latest photographs of his wife, Molly, and their two sons, Brendan (age four-and-a-half) and Anthony (two years younger).
 Pop’s pride in his family, quite evidently, is boundless.